 Week 1-Our Baby’s Development- Pregnancy Symptoms Learn about Developments and Pregnancy Symptoms Week by Week with Pictures and with your baby and your body.
 This first week is actually your menstrual period.
 Because you’re expected delivery date is calculated from the first day of your last period.
 This week counts as part of your 40-week pregnancy even though your baby hasn’t been regarded yet.

-During pregnancy your healthy habits and your baby’s health go hand in hand.
-While planning to consider take the time to prepare your body for mother hood.
+During pregnancy, your healthy habits and your baby’s health go hand in hand.
+While planning to consider taking the time to prepare your body for motherhood.
 Before becoming pregnant.
 You should avoid alcohol drugs and tobacco products.
-These stuffs can cause birth defects fetal alcohol condition vie breathing problems low birth weight and other health problems.
+This stuff can cause birth defects in fetal alcohol condition to vie breathing problems low birth weight and other health problems.